Zawaddie/Basic-in-HTML-CSS/README.md

 # Basic-in-HTML-CSS

-This is where my journey in fullstack Web Development Begins
+This is where my journey in FULLSTACK WEB DEVELOPMENT Begins!

+## motivation